visalto/vesta/README.md

      - Pipeline status monitoring and deployment
      - Platform API
 4) Git version management server (Gitea)
+5) Custom CI/CD internal engine (FastAPI)
-5) Dataset Storage (parquet datasets stored in container that can be mapped to desired disk location, on vm or attached)
+6) Dataset Storage (parquet datasets stored in container that can be mapped to desired disk location, on vm or attached)
-6) Data / repo lineage (OpenLineage framework -> Marquez Docker)
+7) Data / repo lineage (OpenLineage framework -> Marquez Docker)

 **Note:** Platform is designed such that each instance of Vesta can be customized with additional docker